 Indiana will maintain the policy that during each inspection a check on Query Central or 360 Smartview will be conducted to check the status of the carrier, for enforcing out of service (OOS) orders at roadside.
-Should for some reason connectivity or access to Query Central or 360 Smartview is not possible, the officer will contact the Indiana State Police dispatch center to perform an ACQ check on the carrier.
-The ACQ is through our State's IDACS system.
+Should for some reason connectivity or access to Query Central or 360 Smartview is not possible, the officer will contact the Indiana State Police dispatch center to perform an ACQ check on the carrier to check for OOS.
+The ACQ is through our State's, Indiana Data and Communications System (IDACS) and all our inspectors are aware of this type of inquiry.
 If a carrier is found to be OOS then they will be placed OOS and the violation will be properly documented on the inspection report.

-Continual training, training memos and a major emphasis will be placed on following this policy to further identified such carriers at roadside.
-It is Indiana's goal to identify and place OOS all carriers operating on Indiana's roadways that have OOS orders.
+Continual training, individual counseling, training memos and a major emphasis will be placed on following this policy to further identify such carriers at roadside.
+It is Indiana's goal to identify and place OOS, all carriers operating on Indiana's roadways that have OOS orders.